Michele Bachmann 2012 presidential campaign: Public reception

 Bachmann has been the subject of criticism by the media for factual inaccuracies and gaffes in her speeches.

 In a speech in New Hampshire, Bachmann stated that New Hampshire was "the state where the shot heard round the world in Lexington and Concord."
 Lexington and Concord are located in Massachusetts.

 In an interview, Bachmann stated that the last swine flu outbreak had occurred under President Carter, and suggested that there was a relation between Democratic presidents and swine flu outbreaks.
 In fact, the last two swine flu outbreaks occurred under President Ford and President Reagan, both Republicans.

 In a speech in Iowa, Bachmann referred to John Quincy Adams as a U.S. Founding Father.
 Adams was eight when the Declaration of Independence was signed in 1776.
-And while he contributed much to the early development of the United States, he does not meet the strict definition of a "founding father".
+While he contributed much to the early development of the United States, he does not meet the strict definition of a "founding father".
 Commentators suggested that Bachmann had confused John Quincy Adams with his father, John Adams, a Founding Father and the second president of the United States.

 During her campaign announcement, she likened her spirit to John Wayne, who she said was from Waterloo, Iowa.
 Although Wayne's parents had lived in Waterloo and met there, after they were married they moved to Winterset, Iowa, where Wayne was born.
 Commentators suggested that the error originated in that similarly named serial killer John Wayne Gacy was from Waterloo.

 In a June 26, 2011, interview, Bob Schieffer summarized Bachmann's critics as saying she was "very fast and loose with the truth", and noted that only one of twenty-three Bachmann claims analyzed by PolitiFact.com was found to be completely true while seven statements were rated "pants on fire".

 At the 2011 Iowa GOP debate, Byron York asked whether "As president would you be submissive to your husband?" referring to a comment made in 2006.
 Bachmann responded by stating that "What submission means to us—if that's what your question is—it means respect."
 In an interview with David Gregory on Meet the Press, when asked about submission, Bachmann responded that "submission means respect."
-Gregory joked "Congresswoman, I didn't even have to check with my wife, and I know those two things aren't equal." to which Bachmann responded "in our household it does."
+Gregory joked "Congresswoman, I didn't even have to check with my wife, and I know those two things aren't equal." to which Bachmann responded "in our household it is."
 The question has raised concerns of sexism, while Bachmann's deflection of the question has been criticized.

 At a campaign stop in South Carolina on August 16, 2011, Bachmann wished Elvis Presley a "Happy Birthday", apparently believing that it was the anniversary of his birth.
 Instead, it was the anniversary of his death; Elvis Presley was born on January 8, 1935, but he died on August 16, 1977.